 - Grounding Word -What is my go-to word that brings me to a place of stopping or pausing when I need to calm my body and mind? - Pause and reflect on a word that grounds you in moments of distress.
 Pausing, inhaling a breath through your nose and then exhaling your breath through your nose or mouth is a method in grounding yourself.
 Your grounding word might be something like empathy, pause, wait, or even a phrase such as "I am okay." - Restorative Sleep -Am I sleeping well?
 Do I wake up feeling rested?
 Do I find it hard to fall asleep, sleep throughout the night, or do I wake up too early? - Restorative sleep is a deeper state of sleeping where your body repairs itself at a cellular level.
 Creating a plan of action steps to bring restorative sleep into your life nightly is vital to your well-being. - Steps include removing lights from the bedroom like clock lights, hanging blackout curtains that block lighting from the outside, limiting screen time several hours before bed, using weighted blankets or weighted eye pillows, using pure lavender essential oil to calm, or drinking chamomile tea prior to sleeping. - Other suggestions include using a fan to create white noise or listening to guided imagery that can lull you into a state of calm through progressive body relaxation techniques. - Nourishment and Food Do I eat well?
 Or do I allow my moods to determine my eating?
-Do I even take the time to eat? - Try ten days of food intake that does not include breads, pastas, soda, or fast food.
-There is no doubt the first days may be difficult.
-Creating a food plan that consists of water, fresh produce and fruits along with healthy options for breakfast, lunch, and dinner can make a difference in energy, focused thinking, and sleeping patterns. - Make a point to talk with your health care provider for proper guidance in nutrition. - Relaxing/Guided Imagery -When I am home, do I find it as a comforting space for me to achieve rejuvenation?
+Do I even take the time to eat? - Try creating a food plan that consists of water, fresh produce and fruits along with healthy options for breakfast, lunch, and dinner can make a difference in energy, focused thinking, and sleeping patterns. - Make a point to talk with your health care provider for proper guidance in nutrition. - Relaxing/Guided Imagery -When I am home, do I find it as a comforting space for me to achieve rejuvenation?
 Is my space relaxing or is it cluttered and draining?
 Do I use music, or guided imagery to help me to find an inner state of well being? - Try focused relaxation that helps create harmony between the mind and body.
 This a scientifically proven approach towards reducing stress.
 This technique uses imagery, music and words, which creates calm, peaceful images in your mind, thereby providing a "mental escape."
 You can access guided imagery through Spotify, Health Journeys.com, or through YouTube. - Similarly, removing clutter and cleaning your space will lend you towards feeling more positive and calm.